 A typical Wi-Fi network in a hotel has multiple SSIDs, which are associated with different static VLANs.
-One open access SSID is for guest use, another open access one is for conference rooms, and the encrypted SSID is for hotel staffs.
-VLAN segmentation ensures guests’ traffic not to interfere with hotel’s operation and administration traffic.
-This sounds reasonable and satisfactory from hotel operators’ perspective.
-Nevertheless, it is unacceptable from guests’ perspective.
+One open access SSID is for guest use, another open access one is for conference rooms, and the encrypted SSID is for hotel staff.
+VLAN segmentation ensures guests’ traffic doesn’t interfere with hotel operations and administration traffic.
+This sounds reasonable and satisfactory from a hotel operators’ perspective.
+However, it is unacceptable from guests’ perspective.
 Here are some security and performance concerns.

 - Potential Security Breaches – All guests’ devices are assigned to the same VLAN when they are connected to the guest SSID.
 Therefore, they are all exposed to security breaches.
 When installed with special software downloaded from the Internet, any Wi-Fi device that is connected to the same SSID can begin eavesdropping and data snooping on other guests’ devices.
-Their identities including banking information, social network IDs, email, and other private traffic, will be intercepted.
-Literally, all useful details are revealed to anonymous hackers.
+Their identities, which include banking information, social network IDs, email, and other private traffic, will be intercepted.
+Literally, all useful details could be revealed to anonymous hackers.

-- Worst Casting Experience – To watch their own favorite programs in better video quality, more and more travelers now stream from the mobile devices using their own video subscriptions like Netflix, Hulu, DirectTV Now, and etc. When hotels have smart TVs installed in the guest rooms, guest can cast the video to the smart TV.
-Unfortunately, this is hardly achievable when guests are assigned to the same VLAN because guests will be unable to know which TVs should be paired with their mobile devices.
+- Poor Casting Experience – To watch their favorite programs in better video quality, more and more travelers now stream from mobile devices using their own video subscriptions like Netflix, Hulu, DirectTV Now, etc. When hotels have smart TVs installed in the guest rooms, guests can cast the video to the smart TV.
+Unfortunately, this is next to impossible to achieve when guests are assigned to the same VLAN, because guests will be unable to know which TVs should be paired with their mobile devices.

 Beyond that, there are more technical and financial advantages of SABS.

-- Fully Integrated Solution – SABS provides all required network elements for hotel in a single hardware.
-RADIUS servers, captive portal, firewall, gateway, billing server, and PMS integration.
+- Fully integrated solution – SABS provides all required network elements for hotels in a single hardware: RADIUS servers, captive portal, firewall, gateway, billing server, and PMS integration.

 - Less SSID configuration – With dynamic VLAN, there is no need to configure multiple SSIDs for different purposes.
 VLAN assignments will be based on the groups and policies defined in SABS.